 We stayed for several hours and then we left Thimphu for a long drive across the mountains.
 That story will be told in the next chapter.

 This article is the first from my visit to Bhutan.
 I flew in from Bangkok, spent seven days in Bhutan and then took a flight to Nepal for another week.
-The overall schedule is introduced in an article called The outline of a visit to the Himalayas.
+Read about the overall schedule in this article: The outline of a visit to the Himalayas.

 This series from Bhutan consists of the following chapters: